martijnsark/natuur-quest/README.md

 # Natuur-Quest
 ---
 A fun web app commissioned by [Natuurmonumenten](https://www.natuurmonumenten.nl/), where families can play a 30-second game with a bonus round as a twist to take photos while out in nature.
-This web app strives to make exploring nature an enjoyable experience for 12–14-year-olds and their families, while also informing them about the problems nature faces, why nature is important, and how they can help protect it.
+This web [...]

 ---

 ## About This Project

 [Natuur-Quest](http://145.24.237.63/) was made at the request of [Natuurmonumenten](https://www.natuurmonumenten.nl/).
-It focuses on the target audience aged 12–14 and on mobile devices (no support for other devices as of now).
-[Natuur-Quest](http://145.24.237.63/) achieves the following goals of the [assignment](https://brightspace.hr.nl/d2l/le/lessons/199618/topics/970836): connecting users to nature (encouraging users to be in nature), making users aware of nature (why it is important), and promoting green behaviour (simple ways to help nature).

-### So, how does it work?
+It focuses on the target audience aged 12–14 and on mobile devices (no support [...] ### So, how does it work?
 For each game, you will need three players.
 One will take on the role of “spel leider”; this player essentially acts as the referee, while the other two players compete against each other.
-Each game has two rounds and one bonus round.
-During a round, one of the two players will see five random nature-related words.
-This player needs to explain these words within 30 seconds or less.
-For each correctly guessed word, they will earn a point, which the “spel leider” will assign after the 30 seconds.
-The bonus round happens for both players at once: they will be tasked with taking a picture based on one of the five words from the previous round.
-The best picture will be assigned an additional point.
+Each ga[

 ---